 Florida State University - Foundation personnel are employees of the University.
 The University tracks, administers, and reports all payroll and fringe benefit costs.
-The University directly funded salaries for University employees that perform fundraising functions for the benefit of both the University and the Foundation of \$5,390,860 and \$5,319,269 included in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2023 and 2022, respectively.
-The University directly funded salaries for the Foundation's Accounting Office employees of \$1,367,303 and \$1,184,119 included in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2023 and 2022, respectively.
+The University directly funded salaries for University employees that perform fundraising functions for the benefit of both the University and the Foundation of \$6,929,160 and \$5,390,860 included in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2024 and 2023, respectively.
+The University directly funded salaries for the Foundation's Accounting Office employees of \$1,585,099 and \$1,367,303 included in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2024 and 2023, respectively.
 Fundraising staff report to the Vice President of University Advancement and Accounting staff report to the Associate Vice President in the Division of Finance and Administration.
 In May of 2004, the Foundation and University signed an operating agreement outlining the duties and responsibilities of the Foundation Accounting Office and detailing the University's operational oversight.

 The Foundation has accounts held at the University in which money is transferred to pay salaries and reimburse other expenses incurred by the University.
 The balances of these accounts reflect pending transfers.
-The total amount owed from the Foundation to the University was \$2,371,586 and \$1,749,158 as of June 30, 2023 and 2022, respectively.
+The total amount owed from the Foundation to the University was \$2,765,942 and \$2,371,586 as of June 30, 2024 and 2023, respectively.

 The Foundation provides support to the President of the University who assists in the fundraising efforts of the Foundation by actively participating in various donor engagement and cultivation events throughout the year.
-The Foundation provided support of \$709,542 and \$725,000 for the years ended June 30, 2023 and 2022, respectively.
+The Foundation provided support of \$860,000 and \$709,542 for the years ended June 30, 2024 and 2023, respectively.

 In February of 2019, the Foundation Board of Trustees approved an agreement to loan the University funds, in an amount not to exceed \$20,000,000, at an interest rate of 4% for the purpose of financing a portion of the costs of a new student union facility.
 A re-set of the interest rate will occur five years from the execution date of the loan.
 The minimum interest rate on the loan will re-set to the greater of four percent or 100 basis points above the 10-year treasury rate.
 On December 1, 2019, the University signed a promissory note to draw funds against the loan for \$19,223,376.
 Additional draws were taken towards the first two interest payments on the loan to arrive at a principal balance of \$20,000,000.
-The first draw occurred on June 1, 2020 totaling \$384,467, and the second draw occurred on December 1, 2020 totaling \$392,157 which includes \$65,359 in accrued interest from the prior year.
+The first draw occurred on June 1, 2020 totaling \$384,467, and the second draw occurred on December 1, 2020 totaling \$392,157 which included \$65,359 in accrued interest from the prior year.
 Principal and interest payments are due bi-annually beginning June 1, 2021 through the due date of December 1, 2030.
-In September 2022, the Foundation received a principal payment of \$4,733,519.
-Amounts owed to the Foundation from the University were \$13,310,704 and \$18,060,000 as of June 30, 2023 and 2022, respectively.
-Interest payments of \$593,773 and \$760,000 have been received as of June 30, 2023 and 2022, respectively.
+Principal payments of \$7,337,312 and \$4,733,519 have been received as of June 30, 2024 and 2023, respectively.
+Interest payments of \$333,072 and \$593,773 have been received as of June 30, 2024 and 2023, respectively.
+Amounts owed to the Foundation from the University were \$5,988,461 and \$13,310,704 as of June 30, 2024 and 2023, respectively.